 Feeling for the Air (The Devereux Cousins Book 2), by author Karen E. Black, continues where From the Chrysalis: A Novel left off.
 Darcy “Dace” Devereux was on the run; he’d escaped from a maximum security prison where the most cold-blooded of offenders were housed.
 Now he was one of the most wanted men in Canada.
 He’d managed to get word to Liza Devereux, his cousin and lover; they met in the bomb shelter on the Melville property before he went on the run again.
 It was extremely cold but he finally made it to Cornwall, despite the cold and dark.
 He and Dirt Beard of the Wolfhounds had just met when he heard a shot.
 Meanwhile Larry Savage was hot on Dace’s trail.
 Liza had a secret; she was expecting Dace’s baby.

-From the Chrysalis and Feeling for the Air are in paperback and/or e-book format at:
+From the Chrysalis, Feeling for the Air and Take to the Sky are in paperback and/or e-book format at:

 Books about Kingston Penitentiary that inspired From the Chrysalis: